Faulconbridge Point Lookout (Lower Grose Valley)

 Faulconbridge Point Trail

-After about 6.5 km of hiking or cycling, the fire trail arrives at a large rocky area where the lookout is located.
+After approximately 6.5 km of hiking or cycling, the fire trail reaches a large rocky area marking the location of the lookout.

-Follow the short uphill path onto the lookout, and you’ll be greeted with a warning and information sign about the lookout.
+A short uphill path leads to the lookout, where you’ll find a warning and information sign providing details about the site.

-The Faulconbridge Point Lookout is unfenced, so it’s important to stay well away from the cliff edge and keep an eye on children.
+The Faulconbridge Point Lookout is unfenced, so it’s essential to stay well back from the cliff edge and supervise children closely.

 Warning at the lookout